 In so doing, they have provided access, choice, and a diversity of high-quality educational options over the centuries.
 In its most recent iterations, it has been an organization of pre-school, elementary, and secondary schools in the private sector, who have a special interest in ensuring that all children have access to the highest-quality educational options.

-We know of only two organizations carrying on this rich legacy today: Directors in Support of Children and Families, a successor to the Association of Historically Black Independent Schools (AHBIS), which represents over 25 New York City schools; and the Council on Independent Education, which has a national representation.
+We know of only two organizations carrying on this rich legacy today: Directors in Support of Children and Families, a successor to the Association of Historically Black Independent Schools (AHBIS), which represents over 25 New York City schools; and the Council on Independent Education.
 Please contact Dr. Gail Foster with any information on other organizations not documented on this website.
 Below is the mission statement from the most recent organization operating under the name of AHBIS.

 Mission: We work collaboratively to support the thriving of our schools through advocacy in the local, national, and international arenas.